Philippine drug war: 2016 New Bilibid Prison riot

-On early morning of September 28, 2016, a riot erupted inside Building 14 of the New Bilibid Prison.
+On the early morning of September 28, 2016, a riot erupted inside Building 14 of the New Bilibid Prison.
 Initial reports from acting Bureau of Corrections director Rolando Asuncion stated that one inmate witnessed three other convicts, namely Peter Co, Tony Co and Vicente Sy, using methamphetamine moments before the riot started.
 The inmate alerted former police officer Clarence Dongail, who then entered the cell and told the three to stop.
 Upon returning to the common area to watch TV, Tony Co attacked Dongail, triggering the riot.
 Department of Justice Secretary Vitaliano Aguirre II, in his media interview, said that high-profile convict Tony Co was killed after being stabbed.
 Convict and alleged drug lord Jaybee Sebastian, who was also involved in the riot, Peter Co and Sy were seriously wounded and taken to a hospital; Sebastian was soon in stable condition while Peter Co was announced to be in critical condition.
 Dongail suffered minimal injuries.

 Senator Leila de Lima claimed that the Malacañang Palace was behind the Bilibid riot incident with the aim of persuading the prison's inmates to testify against her for involvement in the alleged drug operations inside the prison.
 Later, in a press conference, de Lima angrily condemned the incident and challenged Duterte to arrest her.